Black Creek, GA

 Top Targeted Fish Species

-Seminole Lake is mostly known for largemouth bass fishing, but catfish, shell cracker, bream, hybrid, and striped bass are also swimming in these waters.
-The U.S. Fish and Wildlife Services take care to stock the lake with striped and sunshine bass.
+Seminole Lake is mostly known for largemouth bass fishing, but catfish, shell cracker, bream, hybrid, and striped bass swim in these waters.
+The U.S. Fish and Wildlife Services stock the lake with striped and sunshine bass in Donalsonville Ga.

 Luring these fellas works best by using crickets and small worms.
 They may be found spawning in shallow areas during spring and summer, and the best period for fishing are May and June.

-Blue and flathead fish may be lured by sunfish.
-They swim in deep and flowing areas and are mostly found in the Chattahoochee arm.
-If you are after channel catfish, then you’ll have no trouble finding them as they roam throughout the Seminole reservoir.
+Sunfish may lure blue and flathead fish.
+They swim in deep and flowing areas and are primarily found in the Chattahoochee arm.
+If you are after channel catfish, you’ll have no trouble finding them as they roam throughout the Seminole reservoir.

 Seminole Lake Fishing Records

-Seminole Lake has noted several fishing records throughout history.
-The first record was recorded in May 1961 when the angler Charles Tyson caught a 16-lbs, 4-oz bucket mouth.
+Donalsonville Ga is home to Seminole Lake and has noted several historical fishing records.
+The first record was recorded in May 1961 when the angler Charles Tyson caught a 16-lb, 4-oz bucket mouth.

-Justin McAlpin was the angler that surprised everyone in 1979 by catching a 38-lbs, 9-oz striped bass.
+Justin McAlpin was the angler that surprised everyone in 1979 by catching a 38-lb, 9-oz striped bass.

-The latest record was made in August 2021 when Wendell Mathis caught record bluegill that weighed 1-lb, 7.68-oz.
+The latest record was made in August 2021 when Wendell Mathis caught a record bluegill that weighed 1 lb, 7.68 oz.

 Local Donalsonville Fishing Guides